prat-man/Brainfuck/README.md

 If desired, brainfuck code can be translated to C code without compiling to executable using the <code>-x</code> or <code>--translate</code> option.

-The generated C code is cross-platform compatible, and has been tested on Windows and Linux.
+The generated C code is cross-platform compatible, and has been tested on Windows, Linux, and macOS.

 <br>